micheles/decorator/PITCHME.md

 **It is joy to maintain**

 - next to zero bugs
-- I get few questions
+- I get very few questions
 - I usually implement something new only when there is new Python release

 +++